 For many Americans, Thanksgiving is not complete until pumpkin pie is served.
 In the hustle and bustle of the day, you might be tempted to bake the pie early in the morning and then leave it sitting on the counter while you focus on the turkey and all those side dishes.
-But you might wonder-because the last thing you want is to make your guests sick!—how long is pumpkin pie good for?
-Should pumpkin pie be refrigerated or frozen, or is it okay to let it sit out?
-Below, we share how long pumpkin pie is good for in the fridge, freezer, and on the counter; how to tell if pumpkin pie is bad; and how these rules change when you’re talking about store-bought pie.
+But you might wonder-because the last thing you want is to make your guests sick!-should pumpkin pie be refrigerated or frozen, or is it okay to let it sit out?

-Whether you've baked your pumpkin pie using filling from a can or from the actual gourd (kudos to you for tackling that intimidating pumpkin!), the rules are the same.
+Whether you've baked your pumpkin pie using filling from a can or from the actual fresh pumpkin (kudos to you for tackling that intimidating gourd!), the rules are the same.
 Because it's made of custard-which include milk and eggs-pumpkin pie is less forgiving than fruit-filled pies and, therefore, cannot be left on the counter for too long.
 So how long does pumpkin pie last at room temperature?
-Because bacteria grow rapidly at temperatures between 40 °F and 140 °F, pumpkin pie is only good for two hours sitting out at room temperature.
+Because bacteria grow rapidly at temperatures between 40 degrees F and 140 degrees F, pumpkin pie is only good for two hours sitting out at room temperature.
 After that, be sure to refrigerate your pie.

-How Long Is Store-Bought Pumpkin Pie Good For?
+RELATED: How Long Can Pumpkin Pie Sit Out?

 In general, store-bought pumpkin pie is more forgiving.
 Why?
 In a word: preservatives.
-How long is store-bought pumpkin pie good for?
 Look to the date on the package.
 If the pumpkin pie was sitting at room temperature in the store, it can continue to be stored on your counter until the sell-by date.
 In general, store-bought pies last about 2 to 4 days after their printed date in the refrigerator and about 6 to 9 months in the freezer.
-Pumpkin pies purchased from bakeries likely do not contain preservatives and, therefore, should be treated like a homemade pie (see above).
+Pumpkin pies purchased from bakeries likely do not contain preservatives and, therefore, should be treated like a homemade pie.

-If you're at all concerned about the freshness of your dessert, here's how to tell if your pumpkin pie is bad or spoiled: Look for any "off" smell or appearance.
-It should go without saying-if mold appears, toss that pumpkin pie.
+Note: If you're concerned about the freshness of your dessert, here's how to tell if your pumpkin pie is bad or spoiled: Look for any "off" smell or appearance.
+And it should go without saying-if mold appears, toss that pie.